 2020: Key predictions from Stategy Directors for the year (and decade)

-The answers have been combined into topics and trends to show some interesting and eventful predictions for the year and decade to come.
+The answers are always an interesting mix from across the industry spectrum.
+So, we've combined the thoughts into topics and trends to show some interesting and eventful predictions for the year and decade to come.

 Retail & Consumer

-On the flip side, in a change of consumer behaviour and a lean towards veganism and dietary changes to help the planet, within the new year and decade it is predicted that we will see a rise in vegan restaurants, with some believing that in ten years time eating meat will have negative connotations.
+On the flip side, in a change of consumer behaviour and a lean towards veganism and dietary changes to help the planet, within the new year and decade, it's predicted that we will see a rise in vegan restaurants, with some believing that in ten years time eating meat will have negative connotations.

 with the transport industry, with the idea that they will sell train tickets within the next decade and may even launch an Amazon airline.
 Other predictions included rail to become the most hated transport within the year and in ten years, electric vehicles will most likely overtake all other vehicles.
 Is this the decade that we also see the rise of the first flying vehicle?